AngelVelay/AngelVelay/README.md

 - 🔭 I’m currently working on some projects , you can see them visiting my Portfolio : [PORTFOLIO](https://angel-velay-resume.netlify.app/ "portfolio")

-- 🌱 I’m currently learning REACT JS , GRAPQL, REDUX, Machine Leraning
+- 🌱 I’m currently learning REACT JS , SpringBoot,REDUX, Machine Leraning

 - 👯 My current goal is to find a place where I can grow professionally while I keep learning.